 Brian Sibley is a writer and broadcaster who has presented and contributed to numerous TV and radio programs about the Mouse and his maker.
 He has lectured on many aspects of animation, and has made appearances on the “extras” of numerous Disney DVDs.
 He is also the coauthor of Mary Poppins: Anything Can Happen If You Let It, The Disney Studio Story, Mickey Mouse: His Life and Times, and Snow White and the Seven Dwarfs: The Making of the Classic Film.

-An internationally respected animation critic and historian, Charles Solomon has written for The New York Times, Newsweek (Japan), Los Angeles Times, International Herald Tribune, Variety, Télérama, and National Public Radio and is the author of 17 books on animation, including Once Upon a Dream: From Perrault’s Sleeping Beauty to Disney’s Maleficent and Enchanted Drawings: The History of Animation, which was a New York Times Notable Book of the Year and the first film book nominated for a National Book Critics Circle Award.
+Charles Solomon is an internationally respected animation critic and historian and has written for The New York Times, Newsweek (Japan), Los Angeles Times, International Herald Tribune, Variety, Télérama, and National Public Radio and is the author of 17 books on animation, including Once Upon a Dream: From Perrault’s Sleeping Beauty to Disney’s Maleficent and Enchanted Drawings: The History of Animation, which was a New York Times Notable Book of the Year and the first film book nominated for a National Book Critics Circle Award.
 In 2008, Solomon received the LA Press Club Award for radio feature reporting and ASIFA-Hollywood’s June Foray Award in 2015.

 Dave Smith is the Chief Archivist Emeritus of the Walt Disney Company and a Disney legend.
 He joined the company in 1970 to found the Walt Disney Archives and worked as chief archivist for over 40 years, collecting and preserving all aspects of Disney history and making the material available for use.
 He has written numerous books, including Disney A to Z: The Official Encyclopedia, Disney: The First 100 Years, Disney Trivia from the Vault, and Disney Facts Revealed.
 For many years, Smith has run a regular “Ask Dave” column, beginning in the Disney Channel Magazine and currently on the D23 website, where he answers Disney questions from fans.